RIG

 The Backlog Buildup

-The contract wins in April tell a coherent story about where deepwater demand is running hottest.
+April's contract wins point to where deepwater demand is strongest.
 The Deepwater Corcovado landed a $425 million extension in Brazil, pushing its contracted work into 2030.
 The Deepwater Asgard picked up a $158 million multi-well campaign starting Q4 2026.
-Add a Norway harsh-environment rig award and the total comes to approximately $1 billion in new firm backlog in a single month.
+Add a Norway harsh-environment rig award and the total reaches approximately $1 billion in new firm backlog in a single month.
 Transocean filed three 8-K forms with Regulation FD disclosures on April 2, April 14, and April 16, consistent with fleet status and contract announcement disclosures.

-Brazil and Norway are not random geographies.
+Brazil and Norway are not random picks.
 They represent the two poles of long-cycle offshore commitment: pre-salt deepwater and harsh-environment North Sea work.
-Both require specialized rigs that most competitors cannot supply.
-Locking in a Corcovado extension through 2030 gives Transocean four years of visible cash flow from a single hull.
-That is the kind of backlog that makes lenders comfortable and makes deleveraging math work.
+Both require specialized rigs most competitors cannot supply.
+The Corcovado extension through 2030 gives Transocean four years of visible cash flow from a single hull.
+That kind of backlog reassures lenders and makes the deleveraging math work.

 The Deleveraging Track

 Transocean retired senior secured notes due 2028 and signaled expectations to retire additional debt during 2026.
-For a company that spent years as a cautionary tale about offshore drillers drowning in leverage, the combination of $1.05 billion in trailing free cash flow and active debt retirement is genuinely different from the 2019 version of this story.
-Revenue growth of 9.6% is modest, but in a capital-intensive business, it is the free cash flow conversion that matters.
-Transocean is generating over a billion dollars in FCF on roughly $4 billion in revenue, a conversion rate that gives the balance sheet room to heal.
+For a company that spent years as a cautionary tale about offshore drillers drowning in leverage, the shift is real: $1.05 billion in trailing free cash flow plus active debt retirement.
+Revenue growth of 9.6% is modest.
+But in a capital-intensive business, free cash flow conversion matters more than top-line growth.
+Transocean is generating over a billion dollars in FCF on roughly $4 billion in revenue — a conversion rate that gives the balance sheet room to heal.

 That healing is exactly what makes the next item so interesting.